The HIBEAM Instrument at the European Spallation Source

 \subsubsection{The Time Projection Chamber}

 The cylindrical TPC is compact with an outer diameter of 60~cm and inner 40~cm.
 The maximal drift length is about 35~cm.
-The short length means that the absolute voltage on the negative terminal of the drift field (typically 200V/cm) will be 10kV at most which is rather trivial to handle.
+The short length means that the absolute voltage on the negative terminal of the drift field (typically 200V/cm) will be 10kV at most, which is rather trivial to handle.
 One uncertainty for the TPC field cage and drift is that the track has to be registered close to the edges of the field.
 It will be an important R\&D task to optimize the useful track length if necessary by corrections of static distortions at the field edges so that the whole TPC thickness is usable.
-The avalanche detector will be a GEM (Gas Electron Multiplier) stack with 4 layers.
+The avalanche detector will be a GEM stack with 4 layers.
 GEM readout is superior to wire chamber readout for this application since the track image on the pad plane will retain the small extension of the electron cloud after the short drift.
 This will give the best position resolution.
 With GEMs one will also be able to run the TPC without a gating grid and record the full track history.
-Also the missing 8.5\% of annihilations without without $\pi^{0}$ i.e charged particles only, would be recorded and matched to particles in the Calorimeter.
+Also the missing 8.5\% of annihilations without $\pi^{0}$ i.e. charged particles only, would be recorded and matched to particles in the calorimeter.
 Continuous readout results in considerable data volumes from the TPC.
 Another possibility with moderate loss of annihilation events is to run in triggered mode using the excellent performance of the calorimeter.
-The TPC front end chip allows a 10 microsecond latency for such a trigger to be presented.
+The TPC front-end chip, SAMPA (described below), allows for a 10-microsecond trigger latency.